25 Delicious Uses for Oatmeal You Never Knew

 2 ripe bananas, mashed

 Nothing in your kitchen but oatmeal, eggs, and some basic odds and ends?
-There's no need to resort to a classic brinner again, you can have a comforting risotto-inspired dinner on your table in 30-minutes flat.
+There's no need to resort to a classic brinner again, you can have a comforting risotto-inspired dinner on your table in 30 minutes flat.
 Seriously!
 While you're preparing your oats on the stove as you usually do, crack an egg in a pan and sprinkle on some salt and pepper.
 Then, once it's fully cooked, transfer the oatmeal to a bowl, and top it with the egg, some cheese, and some chopped onion.
 The result is a healthy, waist-trimming meal totally worth Instagramming.
-And speaking of cracking open some killer weight loss benefits, be sure to check out our special report, What Happens to Your Body When You Eat Eggs!

 They may be called overnight oats, but making them doesn't actually require PJs or twilight.
 The dish serves as a great dinner alternative, too!
-Before you head to work for the day, throw oats, your liquid and toppings of choice into a mason jar and the flavors fuse together in the refrigerator while you're at work.
+Before you head to work for the day, throw oats, your liquid, and toppings of choice into a mason jar and the flavors fuse together in the refrigerator while you're at work.
 With just a few minutes of prep work, you'll have a homemade, healthy meal ready to eat the minute you walk back in the door.
 Rather follow a recipe than mix and match your own add-ins?
-Check out these 50 Best Overnight Oats Recipes!
+Check out these overnight oats recipes!

 Stressful holiday brunches, meet your match!
 Thanks to your trusty slow cooker, making a healthy a.m. meal for the masses has never been easier.
-To whip up a batch of slow cooker oatmeal, just throw oats, milk, and cinnamon into the machine, set it and forget it.
+To whip up a batch of slow cooker oatmeal, just throw oats, milk, and cinnamon into the machine then set it and forget it.
 The next morning set up a do-it-yourself topping bar so your guests can customize their own bowl.
-Fruit, nuts, unsweetened coconut, and cacao nibs are all tasty options, as are these 24 Best Toppings for Overnight Oats.
+Fruit, nuts, unsweetened coconut, and cacao nibs are all tasty options, as are these best toppings for overnight oats.

-Whether you want to boost the thickness or the health factor of a soup, sauce or stew, oats are the answer.
+Whether you want to boost the thickness or the health factor of a soup, sauce, or stew, oats are the answer.
 But before you toss the grain into your dish, pulverize it into a fine powder so you don't wind up with a lumpy consistency.
-And while you've got soup on the brain, check out these 20 Best-Ever Fat Burning Soups.

 Have you heard about zoats yet?
 The funny sounding name actually describes a very straightforward—but delicious—dish made with shredded zucchini, oatmeal, milk, spices, and mix-ins.
 Although the zucchini may give your cereal a bit of a green tint, don't let that put you off—eating zucchini oats is an easy way to add veggies to your breakfast bowl—somewhere it's rarely found.
 Want to give it a try?
 We like The Breakfast Drama Queen's take on the dish, pictured above.
 Her Zucchini Oat-Quinoa Porridge recipe is filled with banana, spices, walnuts, and raisins, and is sure to become your new favorite!